Cannabis for Breast Cancer: Study Suggests CBD Halts Metastasis in Deadly Disease

 Luckily, cannabis stepped up.

-CBD, one of the active ingredients in cannabis, is a low-toxicity, non-psychotropic molecule that affects the human endocannabinoid system.
+CBD, one of the active ingredients in cannabis, is a low-toxicity, non-intoxicating molecule that affects the human endocannabinoid system.
 It doesn’t get patients high.
 Instead, it interacts with the endocannabinoid system in a number of ways, many of which are still being discovered.

 The California scientists knew from prior research that CBD inhibited breast cancer metastasis in mice, but the exact mechanism by which is happens is largely unknown.
 The scientists hypothesized that CBD may work like the antisense treatment and produce results by altering the expression of the Id-1 protein in the cancer cells—and they were right!